Degenerate Quantum LDPC Codes With Good Finite Length Performance: OSD-like post-processing for BP

+which gives similar error-correcting performance, but it is a~little bit easier to calculate.
+After we sorted the qubit positions (line~\ref{walg:sort}), the~qOSD algorithm from the previous subsection is used to recover the errors in the~least reliable qubits from the~hard decisions for the~remaining qubits (line~\ref{walg:es}).

-Here we use modification of the~OSD decoder for stabilizer codes.
-For CSS code $(H_X,H_Z)$ we also can use the~standard OSD algorithm for the~X and Z components separately.
-In this case steps \ref{walg:bs}--\ref{walg:es} are replaced by the~following steps: \begin{enumerate} \item Calculate $X$ and $Z$ error probabilities:
+In Algorithm~\ref{alg:osd-main}, we used the qOSD algorithm, which is a~good choice for the standard depolarizing channel.
+If we have a~channel with independent $X$ and $Z$ errors, then for a~CSS code defined by a~pair of parity-check matrices $H_X,H_Z$ we can also use the~standard OSD (Algorithms~\ref{alg:osd-w} and~\ref{alg:osd0}) for the~$X$ and $Z$ components of the error vector $e$ separately.
+In this case, lines \ref{walg:bs}--\ref{walg:es} in Algorithm~\ref{alg:osd-main} can be replaced by the~following steps: \begin{enumerate} \item Calculate the $X$ and $Z$ error probabilities:

-\item Sort qubits in order of decreasing $X$-error and $Z$-error probability.
-Let $\sigma_X,\sigma_Z\in S_n$ be such orderings that
+\item Sort the qubits in the \emph{decreasing} order of their $X$ error and $Z$ error probabilities and let $\sigma_X,\sigma_Z\in S_n$ be the corresponding permutations such that: